 The Reestablishment said their way was the only way to fix things, so they threw Juliette in a cell.
 Now so many people are dead that the survivors are whispering war – and The Reestablishment has changed its mind.
 Maybe Juliette is more than a tortured soul stuffed into a poisonous body.
 Maybe she’s exactly what they need right now.

 Juliette has to make a choice: Be a weapon.
 Or be a warrior.

 Shatter Me has been hyped up by many readers and recommended me to me so many times I finally put it on hold through my library.
 I was shocked to find out the book was published in 2011 and still has this much pull in the reading community.
 It would have been a 10/10 hit with me if I would have read it when it was published in 2011, but it is 2022 and my tastes have evolved.

-I have complicated feeling about Shatter Me.
+I have complicated feelings about Shatter Me.
 There are elements I liked, like the premise of the book, and things I didn’t.
-Such as, the pacing of the story and the writing style.
+Such as the pacing of the story and the writing style.
 Both of which take a hot minute to adjust to.
 I recommend trying to read Shatter me quickly, I put it down for a week or so and had to remember what the writing style was like and adjust.
 BUT though I have those complaints, I can see a plot that I would enjoy if I keep reading the series.
-For me this was a 3 star read.
+For me, this was a 3-star read.